kazaamjt/BlogContent/base/part_1.md

 # Part 1: The first three

-So, on the bottom server, I'll be creating 2 virtual switches, conencted to the 2 ethernet ports.
+So, on the bottom server, I'll be creating 2 virtual switches, connected to the 2 ethernet ports.
 The first virtual switch, will be connected to the home network, and I will specifically disable access to to for the physical machine hosting it.
 (Something Hyper-V virtual switches allows for.)